How HR should treat an exiting employee

 Exiting employees and how companies treat them is a phenomenon we have all witnessed in the workplace.
 We have all seen the HR department turn teenager petty when an employee leaves a company for a new opportunity.
 The HR department is the group that can set the tone both positively or negatively for both the employee AND the company’s reputation with an exiting employee.
 I believe we can turn any message into a neutral to positive one without looking petty.
 Bashing an exiting employee is not the way to encourage the employee to change their mind.

 I have a friend that is in the midst of leaving her current job for a new gig.
 She is VERY gracious and when I say she doesn’t have a mean bone in her body, I mean it.
 She is always smiling, always has something nice to say, and makes everyone around her feel welcome.
 FULL STOP.
-This makes sense as she makes her living being as a gracious host.
+This makes sense as she makes her living being a gracious host.
 She is in a high-profile job that connects her with anything and everything related to fashion, restaurants, entertainment, and retail in the Pacific Northwest.
 You don’t land or keep this job by acting like a biatch.
 She isn’t a person that is going to take revenge but she holds a position that businesses should not piss off.

 HR’s actions are a reflection of the HR practitioner, not the exiting employee

 Unless the employee works in the HR department, in most cases, HR didn’t have a direct effect on that employee leaving.
 HR shouldn’t take an employees exit as a personal insult.
 Even if the exiting employee lacks graciousness, HR should take the high road.
 The company will see the public side of how HR messages and conducts business.
-It will hear about how we conduct ourselves behind close doors because the exiting employee is also behind that closed-door.
+It will hear about how we conduct ourselves behind closed doors because the exiting employee is also behind that closed-door.

 Employees are going to move on, it’s inevitable